R-Mosolov/history-gd/README.md

 Then open a browser on: http://localhost:3000/

 ## How to Run the SPA (for workers)
-1. For 1st Terminal window: `clear && npm start`
+1. For 1st Terminal window: `clear && npm run build && npm start`
 2. For 2nd Terminal window: `clear && tsc ./src/**/*`

 ## How to Check Syntax Quality into Modules (using Prettier)